woossi0/suite/docs/geoexplorer/src/workspace.rst

 Layer order
 ~~~~~~~~~~~

-Layers in the Layers panel may be reordered to affect the rendering, or draw, order.
+Layers in the :guilabel:`Layers` panel may be reordered to affect the rendering, or draw, order.
 To change the layer order, click and drag the layers in the :guilabel:`Overlays` list in the :ref:`geoexplorer.workspace.layerspanel`.
 The layers will be rendered in the order in which they are listed—the layer at the top of the list will display on the top of all of the other layers, the next layer will be drawn below that, and so on.
 The selected base layer will *always* be drawn beneath all :guilabel:`Overlays` layers.

 .. figure:: images/workspace_draglayers.png